-Twitter Addresses "Ban Trump" Protests With Argument Against Blocking World Leaders
+Twitter Just Explained Why It Doesn't Block World Leaders Like Trump

 On Friday, amid increasingly vocal calls for the company to ban President Donald Trump from its service, Twitter defended its policies against censoring world leaders on its platform.

-"Blocking a world leader from Twitter or removing their controversial Tweets, would hide important information people should be able to see and debate," the company wrote in a blog post.
+"Blocking a world leader from Twitter or removing their controversial Tweets would hide important information people should be able to see and debate," the company wrote in a blog post.
 "It would also not silence that leader, but it would certainly hamper necessary discussion around their words and actions."

 The post didn't call out Trump or the increasingly vocal protests by name.